Important Skills that Matter…

 I saved the best for last.

-All joking aside, storage monitoring has to be the most difficult monitoring of all infrastructure technologies.
+All joking aside, storage monitoring has to be the most challenging monitoring of all infrastructure technologies.

 Monitoring may not stop a failure but it’s better to know a drive has failed so it can be replaced before a second and third drive fails and you only have 2 spares.
 Or getting an alert that an SFP has failed, before the redundant path fails, too.

-Sorry if this is not a step by step list of skills a good storage engineer should have, but if you are able to see the big picture I have just painted for you, and if you’re able to wrap your head around why storage engineer are important, then you get the value this lesson is designed to create.
+Sorry if this is not a step by step list of skills a good storage engineer should have, but if you’re able to see the big picture I have just painted for you, and if you’re able to wrap your head around why storage engineer is important, then you get the value this lesson is designed to create.